twalker/files-api/readme.md

     POST   /:path
     if form post
-      uploads file(s) to existing dir, returns file json if dir json
+      uploads file(s) to existing dir at :path, returns file json if dir json
-      creates a new dir, returns dir json if file json
+      creates a new dir at :path, returns dir json if file json
-    copies from :path to path:
-      X copies existing file in body.id to :path
+      copies existing file in json.path to :path

     PUT    /:path
-    move
-        destPath:
-    rename
-        name:
+    if json.path

-    X moves (or renames) a dir/file based on json value, returns file/dir json
+       moves a dir/file from :path to json.path, returns file/dir json if json.name
+        renames a dir/file to json.name, returns file/dir json

-### JSON models
+### JSON models of file/dir

     // File
-    // path to file/dir is relative to organization's directory.
+    // path to file/dir is relative to a 'home' directory.
     id: "/foo/bar/mycat.jpg"
     name: 'mycat.jpg'
     // url to serve the actual file